Adaptive Complexity Model Predictive Control: Experimental Evaluation

 A series of snapshots of the Adaptive configuration performing the Acceleration task are shown in Fig.~\ref{fig:ac:acceleration_sequence}.
 Since the peak acceleration of the system occurs at the beginning and end of the trajectory, rapidly converging on a feasible solution to the OCP is essential.
 Crucially, performing this task does not require exact knowledge of the joint constraints and thus computational efficiency is key.

-Results for each configuration are shown in Table~\ref{tab:ac:acceleration_experimental_data} with state trajectories of candidate trials in Fig.~\ref{fig:ac:acceleration_experimental_data}.
-The Simple configuration exhibits the best performance with a 100\% increase in top speed over Complex and a 43\% reduction in completion time.
-Mixed performs next best at an 80\% increase in top speed and 37\% reduction in completion time, followed by Adaptive at a 50\% increase in top speed and 31\% reduction in completion time.
-These reflect the relative complexity of each configuration -- since the Complex system must reason about extraneous constraints over the entire horizon, it takes longer to solve the problem and is thus less capable of stabilizing high-acceleration behaviors.
+Results for each configuration are shown in Fig.~\ref{fig:ac:acceleration}, with state trajectories of candidate trials in Fig.~\ref{fig:ac:acceleration_experimental_data}, solve time data in Fig.~\ref{fig:ac:flat_solve_time}, simplicity set data in Figs.~\ref{fig:ac:flat_simple_percentage} and \ref{fig:ac:flat_prediction_horizon}, and quantitative results in Fig.~\ref{tab:ac:acceleration_experimental_data}.
+The Simple configuration exhibits the best performance with a 97\% increase in top speed over Complex.
+Mixed performs next best at an 80\% increase in top speed, followed by Adaptive at a 55\% increase in top speed.
+These reflect the relative complexity of each configuration -- since the Complex system must reason about extraneous constraints over the entire horizon, it takes longer to solve the problem -- shown in Fig.~\ref{fig:ac:flat_solve_time} -- and is thus less capable of stabilizing high-acceleration behaviors.
 The Simple configuration conversely excels since it is solving a reduced problem.
-The Mixed and Adaptive systems consist mostly of simple finite elements and thus retain this benefit, although the Adaptive configuration performance is slightly degraded since more complex elements are added at the beginning of the behavior during the period of high acceleration.
+The Mixed and Adaptive systems consist mostly of simple finite elements and thus retain this benefit, although the Adaptive configuration performance is slightly degraded since more complex elements are added at the beginning of the behavior during periods of high joint torque and velocity, as shown in Fig.~\ref{fig:ac:flat_prediction_horizon}.
 These results support Hypothesis~\ref{hyp:ac:controller_performance} which states that the reducing the model yields improved locomotion performance through more efficient computation.

+A baseline version of this experiment was run to remove the effect of solve time on locomotion stability.
+In this experiment, the simulation update rate was slowed down by a factor of 20, and a maximum effective planning rate of 100 Hz was enforced such that regardless of solve time, new solutions were published at that rate.
+With these modifications, the maximum velocities were 3.2 m/s for Simple, 2.7 m/s for Complex, 2.9 m/s for Mixed, and 2.7 m/s for Adaptive.
+All configurations were within 15\%, and constrained by the reach of the swing legs.
+Notably, the Simple configuration still performed best because it could violate these kinematic constraints in ways that the more complex configurations could not.
+These effects are discussed in greater depth in Sec.~\ref{sec:ac:discussion}.